Aqua Tower Chicago: The Liquid Sculpture Defying Wind Loads

 Materiality and Tectonics: Concrete as a Fluid

-Aqua Tower Chicago - Facade Elevation: Shadow Study and Sculptural Volumetry of the Slabs - Studio Gang
+Aqua Tower Chicago - Facade Elevation: Shadow Study and Sculptural Volumetry of Slabs - Studio Gang

-The Glass: Different levels of opacity were implemented to intensify the relief effect.
-In areas where the slab retreats, the use of darker glazing creates a visual depth that simulates 'water pools'—an optical illusion distributed across the facades to materialize the liquid concept that gives the tower its name.
+The Glass: Different opacity levels were implemented to intensify the relief effect.
+In areas where the concrete slab recedes, the use of darker glazing generates a visual depth that simulates "water puddles" or natural pools, according to the project brief; an optical illusion distributed across the facades to materialize the liquid concept that gives the tower its name.

-The Concrete: A high-strength concrete with a pure white finish was used for the terraces.
-This contrast between the white of the structure and the blue of the glass generates the play of light and shadow that defines its plastic and sculptural character.
+The Concrete: A high-strength concrete mix was used, featuring a pure white finish achieved by incorporating titanium dioxide (TiO₂) pigment to guarantee stable, long-lasting whiteness against weather exposure, particularly on the vulnerable terrace surfaces.
+This stark contrast between the bright white structure and the deep blue glass creates the interplay of light and shadow that defines its plastic, sculptural character.

 Other Issues in the Series: